prem00001/ETHIntermediateModule2/README.md

-# Digital Decentralized Banking Service
+# Digital Decentralized Currency Exchange

 This project implements a decentralized banking service using Ethereum blockchain technology.
 It allows users to connect their MetaMask wallet, check their account balance, deposit and withdraw Ether (ETH) from a smart contract deployed on the Ethereum network.